janscience/adaptationprimer/filter/README.md

-To generate a white noise, we draw for each frequency above a lower cutoff frequency `cflow` and an upper cutoff frequency `cfup` a random number in the complex Fourier domain, by drawing one number for the real part and one for the imaginary part, each from a Gaussian distribution.
+To generate a white noise, we draw for each frequency above a lower cutoff frequency `cflow` and an upper cutoff frequency `cfup` a random number in the complex Fourier domain with magnitude one and random phase.
 By means of an inverse Fourier transformation the stimulus in transformed back into the time domain.
 ``` py
 def whitenoise(cflow, cfup, dt, duration, rng=np.random):
     # number of elements needed for the noise stimulus: